 Exports of oil and gas, high taxes on energy and a political consensus has made the many offshore wind farms in the sea surrounding Denmark feasible in the later years.
 Denmark has a political target of reaching a 35 percent share renewables in electricity in 2020 – in 2050 the goal is to remove all fossil fuels from the energy system.

 It is clear that Denmark has chosen its renewable energy source number one: Wind power.
-Given the often bleak and rainy weather conditions, solar energy has never had a major breakthrough in Denmark.
-In 2014, more than 39 percent of electricity came from wind energy.
-That is a world record.
+In 2016, more than 42 percent of electricity consumption came from wind energy.
 Danish businesses are on board too.
-In 2015, energy technology exports accounted for 9.6 billion EUR – roughly 10 percent of Danish exports altogether, thus creating 56,000 jobs according to the Danish Energy Association.
+In 2016, energy technology exports accounted for 11.3 billion EUR – roughly 12 percent of Danish exports altogether.
+In 2014 these exports created 56,000 jobs, according to the Danish Energy Association.
 From 1990 to 2007, economic activity in Denmark increased by more than 40 percent, while CO2 emissions decreased by nearly 14 percent.
 In addition to support from business, almost all of the Danish political parties back the long-term energy policy for 2020.
 A nuclear-free energy policy thus meets a broad political consensus since the oil crisis in the 1970s.

 Not all is idyllic in Denmark though.
 The classical tale of the “not in my backyard” is still an existing concern in green Denmark.
 When a test site for wind turbines on land was established in a remote nature area called Osterild in the rural countryside a couple of years ago, local citizens protested its construction, stating that they supported renewable energy but arguing that it should be placed elsewhere.
 Eventually, the test site was built despite the protests.
 Recently, the placement of off-shore turbines close to the coast has met resistance from citizens.